SCRT-HQ/VaporShell/docs/glossary/Add-VSCodePipelineCustomActionTypeSettings.md

 ```

 ### -ExecutionUrlTemplate
-The URL returned to the AWS CodePipeline console that contains a link to the top-level landing page for the external system, such as console page for AWS CodeDeploy.
+The URL returned to the AWS CodePipeline console that contains a link to the top-level landing page for the external system, such as the console page for AWS CodeDeploy.
 This link is shown on the pipeline view page in the AWS CodePipeline console and provides a link to the execution entity of the external action.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codepipeline-customactiontype-settings.html#cfn-codepipeline-customactiontype-settings-executionurltemplate